 Mackinac Island sits in Lake Huron, between Michigan’s upper and lower peninsulas.
 Geologically, Mackinac Island is over 13,000 years old.
 But, the bedrock under the island dates back over 400 million years.

 But, people didn’t start living on the island before the 1600’s.
 The Odawa, Ojibway, and Potawatomis people called Mackinac Island home before the Europeans even arrived.

 Today, it’s still considered a sacred place to their ancestors.
-And, “the Ojibwa and the Odawa are still living in the Straits until this very day”, says the Lancing State Journal (March 7, 2017 – “Mackinac Island Restores Its’ Native American History“)
+And, “the Ojibwa and the Odawa are still living in the Straits until this very day”, says the Lancing State Journal in their article, “Mackinac Island Restores Its’ Native American History“.

 Then, in 1671, first European and French Jesuit missionary, Father Jacques Marquette started the first settlement.

 Fort Mackinac, founded in 1780, is a walled cluster of military buildings on a coastal bluff.
 The Richard and Jane Manoogian Mackinac Art Museum has local works, including Native American art, maps and 19th-century photos.

 From 1875 to 1895, most of Mackinac Island was designated a Mackinac National Park.
 It was the second national park in the United States, created only 3 years after Yellowstone National Park.
 The Soldiers from the fort were designated as the Park Rangers.

 Then two decades later in 1895, the military handed over the National Park to the State of Michigan.
 Mackinac Island State Park was established as Michigan’s first state park.
 In fact, it was America’s first “state park” in the entire country.

 Today, while Mackinac Island is located within the City of Mackinac Island corporate limits, 82 percent of the island’s landmass is owned by the State of Michigan and managed by the Mackinac Island State Park Commission.